 6.1.2 Units and scales

 The unit of precipitation is linear depth, usually in millimetres (volume/area), or kg m–2 (mass/area) for liquid precipitation.
 Daily amounts of precipitation should be read to the nearest 0.2 mm and, if feasible, to the nearest 0.1 mm; weekly or monthly amounts should be read to the nearest 1 mm (at least).
 Daily measurements of precipitation should be taken at fixed times common to the entire network or networks of interest.
-Less than 0.1 mm (0.2 mm in the United States) is generally referred to as a trace.
+Less than 0.1 mm (or 0.2 mm depending on the resolution used) is generally referred to as a trace.

-Snowfall measurements are taken in units of centimetres and tenths, to the nearest 0.2 cm.
-Less than 0.2 cm is generally called a trace.
-The depth of snow on the ground is usually measured daily in whole centimetres.

 The measurement unit of rainfall intensity is linear depth per hour, usually in millimetres per hour (mm h–1).
 Rainfall intensity is normally measured or derived over one-minute time intervals due to the high variability of intensity from minute to minute.

 6.1.3 Meteorological and hydrological requirements